Interaction-GCN: A Graph Convolutional Network based framework for social interaction recognition in egocentric videos: Abstract

 \section{Abstract}

 In this paper we propose a new framework to categorize social interactions in egocentric videos, we named InteractionGCN.
-Our method extracts patterns of relational and non-relational cues at the frame level and uses them to build a relational graph from which the interactional context at the frame level is estimated via a Graph Convolutional Network based approach.
+Our method extracts patterns of relational and non-relational cues at the frame level and uses them to build a relational graph from which the interactional context at the frame level is estimated via a Graph Convolutional Network (GCN) based approach.
 Then it propagates this context over time, together with first-person motion information, through a Gated Recurrent Unit architecture.
-Ablation studies and experimental evaluation on two publicly available datasets validate the proposed approach and establish state of the art results.
+Ablation studies and experimental evaluation on two publicly available datasets validate the proposed approach and establish state of the art results. \footnote{Features and trained model available at https://github.com/simonefelicioni/InteractionGCN}